awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-debugging-python.md

 # Debugging Python Functions Locally<a name="serverless-sam-cli-using-debugging-python"></a>

 Python debugging requires you to enable remote debugging in your Lambda function code\.
-This is a two step process:
+This is a two\-step process:

 1. Install the [ptvsd library](https://pypi.org/project/ptvsd/) and enable it within your code\.

 1. Configure your IDE to connect to the debugger that you configured for your function\.

-As this might be your first time using the AWS SAM CLI, start with a boilerplate Python application, and install both the application's dependencies and ptvsd:
+Because this might be your first time using the AWS SAM CLI, start with a boilerplate Python application, and install both the application's dependencies and ptvsd:

 ```
 sam init --runtime python3.6 --name python-debugging